A cranial helmet is an orthosis that gently remolds the head into the most anatomical and aesthetic shape possible.

 Make an appointment over the phone or send us a message!

-It is not uncommon for babies to develop a flattened back of the head (brachycephalus) or a slightly crooked head (plagiocephalus).
+It is quite common for babies to develop a flattened head.
+Sometimes the back of the head is flattened (brachycephalus) and other times, the deformity is on the sides of the head (plagiocephalus).
 In some infants, the head deforms in the womb or during birth, and in others, skull asymmetries occur during the first few months of life.

-Mostly it is doctors, therapists or the parents themselves who notice a flat or crooked head on their child.
+Generally, doctors, therapists or the parents are first to notice a flat or deformed head on the child.
 A head deformation is usually relatively easy to detect.
 If you look at the baby’s head from a bird’s eye view, you can see quite clearly whether the back of the head is flattened on one side or whether one ear is closer to the nose than the other.
 If this is the case, action should be taken as quickly as possible, as deformity of the head can lead not only to cosmetic problems, but also to medical problems.
 For example, the deformation of the skull may cause the jaw to shift.

-In addition to the positioning therapy offered by physiotherapists and osteopaths, helmet therapy can effectively correct the deformation of the child’s head.
+In addition to the positioning therapy offered by physiotherapists and osteopaths, a cranial helmet can effectively correct the deformation of the child’s head.

-Helmet therapy takes advantage of the natural and rapid growth of the head during the period of infancy.
-The orthosis gently guides the head into the most anatomical and aesthetic shape possible.
+Cranial helmets take advantage of the natural and rapid growth of the head during the period of infancy.
+The orthosis gently guides the growth of the head into the most anatomical and aesthetic shape possible.

 First, a non-contact scan is made of the child’s head.
 This allows the specific deformity to be determined.
 The scan itself is harmless to the health of infants.

 Once this process is complete, we produce the individual helmet.
-In the course of one or more trial appointments, adjustments are made to the helmet until it fits optimally.
+In the course of one or more trial appointments, adjustments are made to the helmet until an optimal fit is achieved.

 Anton was born with a deformed head.
 Today, four years later, his mother talks about her experiences with the head orthosis and explains why the whole family went around town with a helmet at some point...